reflexer-labs/geb-rrfm-calculators/src/test/fuzz/README.md

 ### Test overflow / underflow bounds

 To run this import the math libraries from this folder (fuzz), they will assert for any over/underflow.
 Echidna will find the smallest tx order and absolute values to break them.
-With the normal library none of the tests fail (equidna considers reverting through a require/revert a success).
+With the normal library none of the tests fail (Echidna considers reverting through a require/revert a success).

 Echidna will reduce the failure values, giving insight on what would cause overflows (In practice causing a DoS on the PI).